ragereaver/FJP_super_language/README.md

 ## Structure of project
 - Main method to our project is in folder - **java/src/Main.java**
 - Executible jar is in - **java/out/artifacts/FJP_super_language_jar**
-- Gramatic for our language is in root directory - **SLLanguage.g4**
+- Grammar for our language is in root directory - **SLLanguage.g4**

 > .idea
 - settings for intelliJ environment